Graycot/GraycotLab/blog/2022-04-26-How-to-create-a-website/index.md

 :::info

 You may notice that I am linking to [**MDN (Mozilla web docs)**](https://developer.mozilla.org/en-US/docs/Web) in most of my links.
 This is because **MDN is the definitive resource for high quality documentation on HTML, CSS, & JS**.
-If you have a question about how something in one of these languages work, it will be documented here.
+If you have a question about something in one of these languages, it will be documented here.

 :::